 Mission Areas L2 Landing Page Tabs

-Information about water is fundamental to the national and local economic well-being, protection of life and property, and effective management of the Nation’s water resources.
-The USGS works with partners to monitor, assess, and conduct targeted research on the wide range of water resources and conditions, including streamflow, groundwater, water quality, and water use and availability.Visit Website
+Water information is fundamental to national and local economic well-being, protection of life and property, and effective management of the Nation’s water resources.
+The USGS works with partners to monitor, assess, conduct targeted research, and deliver information on a wide range of water resources and conditions including streamflow, groundwater, water quality, and water use and availability.Visit Website

 Water is one of seven science mission areas of the U.S. Geological Survey (USGS).
 Water's mission is to collect and disseminate reliable, impartial, and timely information that is needed to understand the Nation's water resources.Read Science Plan